🌲 Front Range Plant FinderPlant finder

 Is Tower good for the Colorado Front Range?

-Yes.
-Tower is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Tower is a well-suited tree for Colorado's Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.

 How big does Tower get?